-Vitamin B12 is a vital water-soluble vitamin which plays a crucial role in the production of red blood cells.
+Vitamin B12 is a vital water-soluble vitamin that plays a crucial role in the production of red blood cells.
 Also known as Cobalamin, it aids in the proper functioning of the nervous system too.

-As we get older, our body’s capacity to absorb Vitamin B12 from the food we consume starts to diminish.
+As we get older, our body’s capacity to absorb vitamin B12 from the food we consume starts to diminish.
 Thus, it is observed that deficiency of B12 is more prevalent amongst the elderly as compared to the young.

 However, this may not be the only reason why your body may not be able to absorb this essential vitamin.